neuralmagic/deepsparse/logging-sdk/README.md

 ## Loggers
 DeepSparse Logging provides users with ability to log to Prometheus out-of-the-box as well as the ability to add custom loggers.

+### Built-In Loggers

 [TBD] - what should we say about high dimensional (images/vectors) vs metrics

 [@DAMIAN] - need your help here

+### Custom Loggers

+[@DAMIAN] - need your help here

+There is a [tutorial creating a custom logger to an S3 Bucket](https://github.com/neuralmagic/deepsparse/tree/rs-logging-sdk/logging-sdk/tutorial-custom-logger) as an example.

 ## Usage